Gol

 Karly, 31

-I sorted through 150+ data points from these interview sessions, after which it became clear that my participants already had defined learning goals but struggled to find time for them- especially after draining workdays.
+After sorting through 150+ data points from these interview sessions, a clear pattern emerged.
+My participants already had defined learning goals & resources but struggled to find time for them, especially after draining workdays.

 I found participants tend to…